BurntSushi/termcolor/doc/rg.1.md

 -L, --follow
 : Follow symlinks.

+--line-number-width *NUM*
+: Specify a width for the displayed line number.
+If number of digits in the line number is less than this number, it is left padded with spaces.
+Note: This setting has no effect if --no-line-number is enabled.

 -M, --max-columns *NUM*
 : Don't print lines longer than this limit in bytes.
 Longer lines are omitted, and only the number of matches in that line is printed.